Shahid Masood: Controversies and subsequent lawsuits

 In 2010, Express Tribune reported that a Karachi resident filed a petition against Masood and asked the court to take action against him for encouraging cultural hatred through his TV show.

 In 2013, Dawn reported that an anti-terrorism court in Pakistan ordered Masood to telecast an apology for telecasting derogatory remarks on the judiciary after which Masood submitted written apologies before the court.

 In March 2016, Finance Minister of Pakistan Ishaq Dar sent a legal notice to Masood for allegedly leveling baseless allegations in his TV programme and demanded that Masood offer an apology and pay Rs.
 1 billion compensation.
 In August 2016, PEMRA imposed a 45-day ban on Shahid Masood's show airing on the ARY News after Masood alleged in a programme that the chief justice of Sindh High Court took a bribe and later did not fulfil his promises.
 He was also banned from participating in any other TV show during this 45-day period.

 In January 2017, Ishaq Dar again sent a legal notice to Bol News, demanding an apology for false and defamatory statements, aired in Masood's show on 24 January.
 On 13 February, PEMRA decided to ban his show for 30 days, and Rs.
 1 millionfine was charged on the channel for making baseless allegations against the federal ministers for finance and defence.

 In March 2018, JIT declared that Masood's report about Zainab murder case was false and baseless, for which he was banned for 3 months from hosting his TV show by the Supreme Court.
 He resumed hosting the show on 21 June 2018 on News One.

-In November 2018, he was arrested by FIA in the PTV corruption case.